EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.34 =
+* Resolved issue where disabling stock control for a product in Easify still caused stock levels to be uploaded to
+* website when product modified in Easify.
 = 4.33 =
 * Added 'General' config tab to allow configuration of web server instance id to improve handling of records sent to
 * Easify Server when connecting multiple websites to a single Easify Server.